In July, 2018, the Federal Government approved the first device for testing drivers’ saliva for the presence of drugs.

 Causing death of another person as a result of impaired driving or while driving with a blood concentration equal to or over the legal limit is also prosecuted as an indictable offence.
 The maximum punishment for such a conviction is life imprisonment.

 These are serious matters that can affect your life and reputation for many years, whether the punishment is jail time or simply a fine.
-If you have been charged with impaired driving, contact Lockyer Campbell Posner for assistance.
+If you have been charged with impaired driving, contact Lockyer Posner Craig for assistance.

 Is My Life Over After a DUI?